shopware/docs/resources/references/upgrades/administration/vue3.md

 ### How can I check if my Shopware extension is compatible with Vue 3?
 You can verify compatibility by reviewing the extension's functionality and updating test suites according to this document.

-### Do I need to rewrite my extension to update to Vue 3?
+### Do I need to rewrite my extension to upgrade to Vue 3?
 While some changes are required, a complete rewrite is not necessary.
 The amount of effort is dictated by your use of Vue's internal API.

 ### Are tools or libraries available to facilitate the migration to Vue 3?
-Yes, there are tools and migration helpers that can automate certain aspects of the update process.
+Yes, there are tools and migration helpers that can automate certain aspects of the upgrade process.
 You could start by enabling the Vue 3 rule set of `eslint`.

 ### Where can I find support and community discussions about updating Shopware plugin to Vue 3?
 You can participate in discussions and seek help on the Shopware community Slack.
 There is a dedicated channel for this topic called `#vue3-update`.